AkoZ/ganbreeder/README.md

 Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models (BigGAn).

-This code was made in a weekend and hasn't been cleaned up or documented yet.
-There are also improvements to make to scalability.

 **Retaken to give the best of install** ..as it's a real hard wordk to understand how to ..coz not enough keys/steps described

 ## How to use